GUIDE 2025

 What are the Best Practices for Pharmaceutical Technical Writing?

-Pharmaceutical writing is challenging as this field requires a continuous update of knowledge to sustain credibility.
-There are some rules specified for regulatory writing.
-Here are those rules:
+Pharmaceutical writing is challenging as this field requires updating knowledge to sustain credibility.
+There are some rules specified for regulatory writing, including regulatory guidelines.
+Here are the rules:

-As the pharmaceutical documentation aim for different audiences, make sure the information serves the purpose for each reader.
-Avoid words like often, several, few, recently, usually as these words are vague and can interpret different meanings for different readers.
+As pharmaceutical documentation aims for different audiences, it is crucial to write clear and human-readable documents in plain language to give clarity and ensure the information serves the purpose of each reader.
+Avoid words like often, several, few, recently, and usually, as these words are vague and can be interpreted differently by different readers.

 2. Improve Document Design